NashFP/rdbms/README.md

-# NashFP's DIY relational database engine playground
+# NashFP's "build your own relational database" playground
 Let's write a database!

 More specifically, let's write a relational database management system-- an oldschool, SQL-blooded, table thumping, Boyce–Codd saluting database.
 You'll know your done when you have that warm, vintage feel you can only get from tables with static columns, primary keys, indexes (clustered and non-clustered), and foreign keys constraints.